📢 Follow ST on Google News Click Here

 Who are BharatPe founders?

-BharatPe founders initially were Ashneer Grover, Bhavik Koladiya, Shashvat Nakrani.
+BharatPe founders initially were Ashneer Grover, Bhavik Koladiya, and Shashvat Nakrani.
 However, Ashneer Grover resigned from the company on February 28, 2022, and relinquished his designation of Co-founder and Managing Director of the firm.
 Now, Bhavik Koladiya also resigned, as per reports dated August 2, 2022, after facing disagreements with the BharatPe CEO, Suhail Sameer.

 Is BharatPe a government company?